prettydiff/share-file-systems/documentation/test_browser.md

 On the browser side when executing the *delay* logic provided by the test object the application logic defaults to polling at a rate of 50ms for 40 iterations after which the test is marked as a failure due to delay time out.
 These numbers can be customized in the *remote.delay* method in the `lib/browser/remote.ts` file.

 ### Test iterations
 On the terminal side in the *browser.iterate* method within the file `lib/terminal/test/application/browser.ts` there is a timed delay between the logging of one test and sending the next one to the browser.
-The default delay is 25ms which is enough time to ensure the current test object is stored in the `serverVars.testBrowser` property for access else where.
+The default delay is 25ms which is enough time to ensure the current test object is stored in the `serverVars.test_browser` property for access else where.
 The only place that needs access to the test definition is the `lib/terminal/server/methodGET.ts` library which can make the test available to the page as an HTML comment.
 That is necessary only when evaluating a browser refresh event to ensure the test logic is available within the page after the page loads without any request outside the browser.

 If the prior test is a refresh event that default 25ms delay is increased to 500ms.
 That increased delay is necessary to ensure the browser has enough time to complete a page refresh and request the page code before the delay elapses otherwise the methodGET.ts library will be a test ahead of what the browser expects and the browser thus receives the wrong test code to evaluate upon completing a page refresh.